993318936/vue-simple-pager/README.md

     initPage: { // initial page
         type: Number,
         default: 1
-    },
-    lang: { // language, supported 'en' for English and 'zh' for Chinese
-        type: String,
-        default: 'en'
     }
 ```
 when page changed, it will emit an event named 'go-page', so in your template: